awsdocs/amazon-rds-user-guide/doc_source/Overview.RDSSecurityGroups.md

 ## Creating a VPC Security Group<a name="Overview.RDSSecurityGroups.Create"></a>

 You can create a VPC security group for a DB instance by using the VPC console\.
-For information about creating a security group, see [Provide Access to the DB Instance in the VPC by Creating a Security Group](CHAP_SettingUp.md#CHAP_SettingUp.SecurityGroup) and [Security Groups](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.
+For information about creating a security group, see [Provide Access to Your DB Instance in Your VPC by Creating a Security Group](CHAP_SettingUp.md#CHAP_SettingUp.SecurityGroup) and [Security Groups](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.

 ## Associating a Security Group with a DB Instance<a name="Overview.RDSSecurityGroups.Associate"></a>